Skip to content

 Donate

-Is INTELLIGENCE CORPS ASSOCIATION a good charity?
+Is Intelligence Corps Association a good charity?

-INTELLIGENCE CORPS ASSOCIATION scores 60/100 (Needs improvement) on our Clarity Score, with 81% of spending going to charitable activities and accounts late.
-This reflects financial transparency and stewardship from Charity Commission filings — not the real-world impact of its programmes.
+Intelligence Corps Association scores 60/100 (3 stars, Needs improvement) on CharityCompare's Clarity Score, calculated from its UK regulator filings.
+Its latest accounts year is 2024 (£528k total income, 92% of spending on charitable activities).
+This reflects financial transparency and stewardship on paper — not the real-world impact of its programmes.
 See the full breakdown.

 United Kingdom Reg 1175211 Registered charity Official website Charity Commission register